dguess/mina-node-dashboard/README.md

 ![Prometheus Running Example](./screenshot-prometheus-example.png)

-## Configure Prometheus to get Mina metrics
+## Step 3: Enabling metrics on the Mina server

-Ok now you have Prometheus installed we need to set it up to get the metrics from the Mina node.
+Now we need to set up the Mina server so that Prometheus can access the metrics.

-### Allow Prometheus access to Mina metrics
+### Enable Mina metrics port

 The Mina daemon needs some extra flags to allow the metrics to be accessed.
 If you're using the '~/.mina-env' file for this you can do the following.